-- If you require any reasonable adjustments to be made for you during the Grand Final due to a disability, medical or long-term health condition, please contact UKPPC by 31st July 2021 and submit your accommodation request.
+- If you require any reasonable adjustments to be made for you during the final event due to a disability, neuro-divergence, medical or long-term health condition, please include this in your application form.

 - Competitors will be judged on the same criteria in the video round and final event.

 - Competitors must arrive at the venue a minimum of 2 hours before the start of the event.
 Failure to arrive within the given time period may result in disqualification.